chrdebru/r2rml/README.md

 $ mvn dependency:copy-dependencies
 ```

 Note: in order to support connection to Oracle databases, we rely on a library that is not available from the Maven repository.
 If you have that library not installed manually, run `mvn clean` before `mvn package` and it will install the library locally prior to packaging.

+You can also avail of a compiled from that resides in the `dist` directory.

 The run the R2RML processor, execute the following command: